Information on the Equality Act.

 The Equality Act defines what discrimination is unlawful.
 This includes harassment and victimisation.

 The Act states how discrimination can arise from disability.
-There are 3 conditions listed, that if met, will mean that the institution will have been found to discriminate against disabled people.
+There are 3 conditions listed, that if met, will mean that the University will have been found to discriminate against disabled people.

 The University is required to take reasonable steps to ensure that disabled students can fully participate in the education and services provided for students.
 This means the University may be required to make 'reasonable adjustments'.